Closed-Form Diffusion Models: Preliminaries: The closed-form score

 \emph{Flow-based generative models} draw samples from a target distribution $\rho_1$ by sampling from a known base distribution $\rho_0$ (typically $\mathcal{N}(0,I)$) and flowing these samples through a velocity field $v_t$ from $t=0$ to $t=1$.
 For an appropriately-chosen $v_t$, the samples will be distributed according to the target distribution $\rho_1$ at $t=1$.
 SGMs employ a $v_t$ that depends on the score function $\nabla \log \rho_t$ of the perturbed data distribution $\rho_t$.
 For example, when $\rho_0 = \mathcal{N}(0,I)$, one velocity field satisfying this property is $v^*_t(z) = \frac{1}{t}\left(z + (1-t) \nabla \log \rho^*_t(z) \right)$ \citep{liu2023flow}, where $\rho^*_t$ is the marginal distribution of the random variable $z = tx + (1-t)\epsilon$, whose samples are target samples $x \sim \rho_1$ that have been rescaled by $t$ and perturbed by Gaussian noise $(1-t)\epsilon \sim \mathcal{N}(0, (1-t)^2I)$.
 The score function $\nabla \log \rho^*_t(z)$ is typically learned via score-matching or denoising.

 In practice, one learns an SGM from a finite training set $\{x_i\}_{i=1}^N$.
 In this case, the target distribution $\hat{\rho}_1$ is the empirical distribution over $\{x_i\}_{i=1}^N$, and for the field $v^*_t$ defined above, the perturbed target distribution $\rho^*_t$ is a mixture of Gaussians with means $tx_i$ and common covariance matrix $(1-t)^2I$.
-(We will use the fact that $\rho^*_t$ is a mixture of Gaussians to accelerate our sampler in \S\ref{sec:fewer-steps}.)
+(We will subsequently use the fact that $\rho^*_t$ is a mixture of Gaussians to accelerate our sampler in Sections \ref{sec:fewer-steps} and \ref{sec:computational-tradeoffs}.)
 Its score $\nabla \log \rho^*_t(z)$ has a closed-form expression:

 in which we let $\|z - tX \|^2$ denote the vector whose $i$-th entry is $\|z - tx_i \|^2$.
-This $\nabla \log \rho^*_t(z)$ is a vector pointing from $z$ toward a distance-weighted average $k_t(z)$ of all $N$ rescaled training points and is the \emph{exact} solution to the score-matching problem given finite training data.
+This $\nabla \log \rho^*_t(z)$ is a vector pointing from $z$ toward a distance-weighted average $k_t(z)$ of all $N$ rescaled training points and is the \emph{exact} solution to the score-matching problem given finite training data. \Eqref{eq:closed-form-score} is well-known, having appeared in the empirical Bayes literature as early as in \citet{miyasawa1961} and more recently in works such as \citet{raphan2011least} and \citet[Appendix B.3]{karras2022elucidating}.
+It has also inspired machine learning methods such as denoising score-matching \citep{vincent2011connection} and score interpolation \citep{dieleman2022continuous}.

-We define a \emph{closed-form diffusion model} (CFDM) to be the SGM that flows $\mathcal{N}(0,I)$ base samples through this $v^*_t(z)$ while evaluating the score $\nabla \log \rho^*_t(z)$ in closed-form throughout the flow.
+We define a \emph{closed-form diffusion model} (CFDM) to be the SGM that flows $\mathcal{N}(0,I)$ base samples through this $v^*_t(z)$ while evaluating the score $\nabla \log \rho^*_t(z)$ in closed form as needed during sampling.
 As this model can only generate samples from the empirical distribution over training data, CFDMs are not useful in practice.

-\section{Smoothed Closed-Form Diffusion Models}
+\section{Smoothed closed-form diffusion models}

 \citet{pidstrigach2022score, yi2023generalization} find that existing diffusion models generalize due to approximation error incurred during score-matching.
-Inspired by this observation, we construct a training-free SGM that generalizes by explicitly inducing error in the closed-form score.
+Rather than studying the generalization of neural SGMs, we take inspiration from this observation and \emph{construct} a training-free SGM that generalizes by explicitly inducing error in the closed-form score.